CDLUC3/merritt-docker/PITCHME.md

 #### A Docker Container
 - A running instance of a Docker image |
-- Runs with a docker network |
+- Runs within a docker network |
   - Can talk to other containers in that network
 - Performs a specific service |
   - Ports and storage can be bound to the host environment